Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Results

 Fig.~\ref{fig:mass} shows the evolution of the total gas mass, measured using tracers, within the $R_{\rm 100}$ of the cluster.
 Overlaid is the radio emission at two different frequencies.
 The lower panels show the evolution of the projected gas density, with the radio emission contours overlaid.

-In the first phase of its evolution, up to $7 \rm ~Gyr$ since the start of the simulation, the cluster has accreted a large population of smaller clumps.
+In the first phase of its evolution, up to $7 \rm ~Gyr$ (panel 1a in the figure) since the start of the simulation, the cluster has accreted a large population of smaller clumps.
 Its shape is still asymmetric and perturbed.
-The merger between $\sim 8$ and $\sim 9 \rm ~Gyr$ finally produces a massive cluster in this region, with a mass that is approximately $\sim 85\%$ of the total final mass of the cluster at $z=0.0$.
+The merger between $\sim 8$ and $\sim 9 \rm ~Gyr$ (panels 1b to 1d) finally produces a massive cluster in this region, with a mass that is approximately $\sim 85\%$ of the total final mass of the cluster at $z=0.0$.

-From this point on, the cluster will still undergo several minor mergers, and a larger one, approximately with a mass ratio between 1:5 to 1:6.
+From this point on, the cluster will still undergo several minor mergers, and a larger one, approximately with a mass ratio between 1:5 to 1:6 (we analyse the role of the merger mass ratio in Sec.\ref{sec:conclusions}).
 The latter is the most powerful event in terms of the injection of turbulence and for the production of diffuse radio emission.
-First a small satellite (which was entered the cluster about $1 \rm ~Gyr$ before) hits the cluster core at about $10.6 \rm ~Gyr$, and it creates asymmetries in the gas distribution, and it launches merger shock waves through the intracluster medium.

-Again, between $\sim 11$ and $\sim 12 \rm ~Gyr$, the last major merger in the cluster launches several shocks.
+First a small satellite (which was entered the cluster about $1 \rm ~Gyr$ before) hits the cluster core at about $10.6 \rm ~Gyr$, and it creates asymmetries in the gas distribution, and it launches merger shock waves through the ICM.
+Again, between $\sim 11$ and $\sim 12 \rm ~Gyr$, the last major merger in the cluster launches several shocks (panel 1f).
 Soon after that, this merger distributes a large fraction of the gas from the inner part of the cluster to larger radii.
 At the same time this event generates significant turbulence.
-The formation of radio emission in our model, including the MegaRH-like structure out to $\rm R_{500}$, is closely related to this event.
+The formation of radio emission in our model, including the MegaRH-like structure out to $\rm R_{500}$, is causally connected to this event, but the radio emission peaks a few hundreds of million years later than this, owing to the fact that turbulent energy cascade only after an eddy turnover time.
+Moreover, the most spectacular effect here is in the production of extended diffuse emission beyond the innermost $\sim \rm Mpc^3$ occupied by the Classical RH emission, which we shall discuss in the next Sections.